 In support of instruction, research, and administrative functions, UW-Whitewater provides a campus email system to share information, to improve communication, to transact university business, and to exchange ideas.
 E-mail is considered an official means of communication for the members of the UW-Whitewater community.

-Access to the campus email system is ordinarily limited to faculty, staff, and students for purposes that conform to this policy; these accounts are created automatically when an employee is hired or when a student attends preview or transfer registration session and is enrolled in at least one course.
-Examples of other categories which may be eligible to request a campus email system account include, but are not limited to: emeriti faculty, exchange students, participants in educational programs, contractors, independent consultants, official campus student organizations, and departments.
+UW-Whitewater has the need to send communications to students and employees via e-mail and the right to expect that those communications will be received and read in a timely fashion UW-Whitewater respects the privacy of users.
+UW-Whitewater recognizes that academic freedom and freedom of speech are important aspects of the campus email policy.
+UW-Whitewater does not routinely inspect or monitor email.
+However, UW-Whitewater may deny access to the campus email system and may inspect, monitor, or disclose email when circumstances indicate such action is necessary.
+As such, there should be no reasonable expectation of complete privacy.
+The campus email system is provided as a communication tool for faculty, staff, and students for purposes that conform to this policy; email accounts are created automatically when an employee is hired or when a student attends a preview and/or transfer registration session, and is enrolled in at least one course.
+Associates and groups associated with UW-Whitewater are eligible to request a campus email system account include, but are not limited to: emeriti faculty, exchange students, participants in educational programs, contractors, independent consultants, official campus student organizations, and departments.

 The campus email system may be used for incidental personal purposes provided that such use does not:

 For more information regarding the expected behavior of campus technology users, click here.